BjornWilliams/DocsVersaTul/docs/source/caching.rst

 Main Components
 ----------------
-#. ``ICacheProvider<T>`` : Adding and getting items from the cache can be achieved through the Cache Provider Interface.
+#. ``ICacheProvider<T>`` : Adding and retrieving items from the cache can be achieved using this interface.
 #. ``MemCacheProvider<T>`` : This is a default concrete implementation of the Cache Provider interface.
-This can be replaced with another provider if so desires.
+This can be replaced with another provider if so desired.
-#. ``ICacheConfiguration`` : The Configuration interface for accessing default configurations.
+#. ``ICacheConfiguration`` : The cache configuration interface for accessing configuration settings.
+See :doc:`configuration-defaults` for more details on configuration settings.
-#. ``CacheConfiguration`` : Default Concrete implementation of the configuration interface.
+#. ``CacheConfiguration`` : This is the default concrete implementation of the cache configuration interface.

 Functional Summary
 ------------------